How to build a MODERN CLASSIC sports car

 It’s a house Jim but not as we know it

 Planners usually allow you to build a pod within the curtilage of your house.
 This one follows the rules but it comes on wheels.
 So what’s the point of that?
 Well for a start there are no foundations to worry about, just a bit of hardstanding will do.
-Then there is the ability to drive it; an all electric 4×4 chassis enables you to go for a trundle, down to the pond to watch the sunset for example.
-Steering is done from the front or from outside.
+Then there is the ability to drive it; an electrified Landrover chassis enables you to go for a trundle, down to the pond to watch the sunset for example.
+Steering is done from the front or remotely from outside.

 With the front wheels turned to full lock the whole house can rotate to track the sun, making full use of the 4.8kW photovoltaic array.
 So yes, it’s all off grid and only needs to dock occasionally to empty some tanks and to refill others.

 Design – To make it all really feasible the design is based on off the shelf parts.
 So the house part is a modified 20′ shipping container supplied from a specialist constructor.
+They will make it just how you want and drop it round for you.
 The chassis part is from a 110″ Landrover with all the steering, gearbox and axles – a simple electric motor to drive it (cheap 240V, nothing fancy).
 Wheels are small and fat from a lawn tractor.
+The drawings are to scale to give a bit of an idea but the real thing will look miles better.

 The solar panels are offset to make a canopy over the front porch.